Mr-Perfection/rails-adventure/README.md

 To run the test cases...
 ```
 rails test                  #check test/controllers/*
 #advanced setup
 bundle exec guard init       # will  monitors changes in the filesystem so that only those tests get run
                             #in order to avoid conflicts btw git and spring, just add spring/ directory in the .gitignore
                             # Ignore Spring files.
                             #/spring/*.pid

+rails generate integration_test site_layout         #integration test for:
+                                                    #Get the root path (Home page).
+                                                    #Verify that the right page template is rendered.
+                                                    #Check for the correct links to the Home, Help, About, and Contact pages.
+rails test:integration                              #Command to test just integration
 ```
 Kill the spring processes if tests are running sluggishly